 If you are evaluating the cost of running fans vs. air conditioning, you are probably looking for ways of reducing your electricity bill.
 Everyone wants to keep more of their hard-earned money in their own pocket.
 It is definitely a smart idea to assess your energy consumption and look for ways to cut back.
-To get personalized advice for making your home more energy-efficient, you might consider scheduling a whole home energy audit.
+To get personalized advice for making your home more energy-efficient, you might consider scheduling a whole home energy audit tucson.
 The HVAC technician will check for areas where energy is being wasted and recommend solutions that will work well for your home.
 The technician can also answer all of your questions about saving energy, such as the cost of running fans vs. air conditioning.

 The Cost of Running Fans vs. Air Conditioning: Air Temperature

 There is no question that running a fan will use less energy than running a central air conditioner.
 However, an accurate analysis of the cost of running fans vs. air conditioning is a bit more complicated than that.
 First, consider this: Running a fan does not actually lower the air temperature in your home.
 All fans can do is increase the air circulation.
 When a fan is facing your direction, you will feel a little more comfortable because of the air flow being pushed at you.
 However, the air itself isn’t actually any cooler.

 This means that in the height of a Southern Arizona summer, a fan isn’t going to do enough to make your home livable.
 You will still need to run the central air conditioner.
 In this region, fans may enhance a family’s comfort level, but they cannot serve as substitutes for an AC.